Saujanya-rajvanshi/THEORY/README.md

 }
 ```
 💡 size of class is sum of all properties <br>
-💡 empty class - no properties - size is 1 for identification <br>
+💡 empty class - no properties - size is 1 byte for identification <br>

 <br><br>
 **Memory breakdown (approx)**  <br>